lndvng/weather-app/README.md

 # Weather-App

 ## Description
 My motivation for this was to create a weather app.
 The app will have a search bar for users to input their city of choice to view the forecast for the current day and the next five days as well.
-I leanred how to work with different webAPIs to pull the proper weather data needed per section.
+I learned how to work with different webAPIs to pull the proper weather data needed per section.

 ## Installation